pyfar/cookiecutter-pypackage/docs/prompts.rst

     The name of your new Python package project.
 This is used in documentation, so spaces and any characters are fine here.

 project_slug
     The namespace of your Python package.
 This should be Python import-friendly.
 Typically, it is the slugified version of project_name.
-Note: your PyPi project and Travis links will use project_slug, so change those in the README afterwards.
+Note: your PyPi project and CircleCI links will use project_slug, so change those in the README afterwards.

 project_short_description
     A 1-sentence description of what your Python package does.